UglyWillDuckling/diamond-mine/Emerald/emerald/Clippings/POSIX Shell Tutorial.md

 (stty 2400;cat file) >/dev/printer

 One of the more powerful uses of these techniques is combining tests with pipes.
 You see, taking different branches does not automatically disconnect pipelines.
-The C shell doesn't do this well, but the Bourne shell does.

 Suppose you wanted a filter to read standard input, and if the input contains a special pattern, you want the filter to add a line before the stream of information.
 Otherwise, you wanted to add another line after the input stream.
 A simple way to do this is to use the shell's features:

 #!/bin/sh
 tee /tmp/file | \\